Coffee Drink

 What is a cortado?

-A cortado is espresso "cut" with an equal amount of warm, lightly textured milk, served in a small glass.
-The 1:1 ratio softens the espresso while keeping it the star.
+A cortado is espresso cut with roughly an equal amount of warm, lightly textured milk.
+It is usually served in a small glass and keeps the espresso central.

 What is the difference between a cortado and a flat white?